pridit-a2oa/docker-arma2oaserver-wine/README.md

 ```

 > [!NOTE]
-> Arma 2 is under two different package App IDs. **33910** (RoW) and **33900** (bought on Steam).
-Depending on how your Steam account owns Arma 2 this may need to change.
+> Arma 2 exists under two different package App IDs.
+[33910](https://steamdb.info/app/33910/) (RoW) and [33900](https://steamdb.info/app/33900/) (bought directly on Steam).
+Depending on how your Steam account owns Arma 2 the command line may need to change.

 > [!WARNING]
-> Due to quirks with either the package or SteamCMD, the process may fail and would need to be executed repeatedly.
+> Due to quirks with either the package or SteamCMD, the process may fail and would need to be executed repeatedly to complete.

 Once this has downloaded you can exit the prompt with `quit` and move on.

 ### Container

-Now that we have a built image and the game data we can start the container as follows:
+Now that we have a built image and a volume with the game data we can start the container as follows:

 ```bash
 docker run -d \